 Hashtag madness is everywhere!
 Some posts you can barely read because they are full of pound signs and blue hyperlinked words that make your head spin.
-On Instagram, smart posters have established more visually pleasing habit of either posting in a comment, or pushing them below so their creative commentary isn’t compromised.
+On Instagram, smart posters have established a more visually pleasing habit of either posting in a comment or pushing them below so their creative commentary isn’t compromised.

 On LinkedIn- ok fine they work again, but CALM DOWN people!
 Facebook too- one or two, max.

 Whether you like hashtags or not they are here to stay, and they can be very useful to expand your community following, post engagement, focus on a filtered conversation and create relevant new connections.
 Yet, every day we see hashtagging for the hell of it.
 Just like any other part of your social media implementation, hashtags should be used with intention.
 Why?